 Wine storage requires a bit of finesse, and if you’re a fan of good vino, you probably want dedicated space to maintain your wine collection until you’re ready to sip it.
-Fortunately, if you have a reliable basement free of natural light or a properly sealed existing room, you can create DIY wine cellars there with a bit of preparation and elbow grease.
+Fortunately, if you have a reliable basement that is free of natural light or a properly sealed interior room, you can create a basement wine cellar there with a bit of preparation and elbow grease.
 Keep reading for a quick rundown of considerations when storing wine bottles, a basic plan for building a wine cellar and inspiration for your own build.

 Things to Consider When Storing Wine Bottles